Forest-Bathing 2025 has begun - Join Us!

 The nearest bagged ice is a gas station (Webb Grocery) 10 miles from the treehouses.
 A Dollar General is 11 miles down on same road as Camp.
 The local Walmart is roughly a 35-40 minute drive to Newport.

 Sort of, but not in the traditional sense.
 The treehouses are Off-Grid and not connected to any water source.
-We provide clean cooking and drinking water via water jugs (with pump/spout) and there is a drain basin sink in the outdoor kitchenette.
-The heated, indoor shower is rain-collection.
+We provide clean cooking/drinking water via 5-gallon water jugs (with pump/spout) and there is a drain basin sink in the outdoor kitchenette.
+The heated, indoor shower is sourced via rain-collection, disinfected and filtered.

 No - it’s fantastic!
 In fact, there is an exhaust fan in the compost drum that creates a constant negative draw so that there is no smelly air.
 It’s sucked away while you are “going”!